AshKuhlmann/file_flow/docs/user_guide.md

 ```

 ## Configuration
-File-Sorter reads rules from `default_rules.toml`.
-Copy it and modify as needed.
+File-Sorter reads settings from `config.toml` and validates them using
+Pydantic.
+Copy the example file and modify as needed.

 ## Example Usage
 ```bash